Luke 12:49-56

 Those who accept Jesus are seen to betray their country, their families, even their sanity.
 And so they can be tried as ‘enemies of the people’, ostracized and mocked, or locked up in psychiatric units.

 Jesus came to bring division.
 He came to set people against each other.
 He came to be the rock that we build upon or the rock that falls on us.
-He came as the fire that came into the world which people either come to or run from.
+He came as the fire that came into the world which we either come to or run from.

 But there is one more important thing that needs to be said.